BAM-Studios481/BAM-Studios481.github.io/README.md

 Jumper: an extremely innovative game where your 2d stickman jumps over stuff and climbs to beat the level!

-below is a detailed render of the game
+Below is a detailed render of the game
 <img width="1067" height="auto" alt="Image" src="https://github.com/user-attachments/assets/919c1314-00c9-41b6-b5d7-15f86bd29e30" />